 No list is complete without WooCommerce.
-WooCommerce is well known for being the e-commerce toolkit built for none other than WordPress itself. it’s a free and open source software that covers all imaginable aspects of e-commerce, and it can meet even the most complex of all needs.
-But because it’s relatively bare without extensions which are paid for, taking full advantage of everything it offers requires a considerable amount of resources.
+WooCommerce is well known for being the e-commerce toolkit built for none other than WordPress itself.
+It’s a free open-source software that covers all imaginable aspects of e-commerce, and it can meet even the most complex of all needs.
+But because it’s relatively bare without extensions that are paid for, taking full advantage of everything it offers requires a considerable amount of resources.

 - Completely customizable and fully open source